AsposeShowcase/Html5_Spreadsheet_Editor_by_Aspose.Cells_for_Java/README.md

 ### Getting Support and Contributing

 Developers, who want to contribute, can send pull requests, report bugs and propose features.
-For more information about contribution, checkout our documenation for [contributors](http://www.aspose.com/docs/display/cellsjava/1.1.5+Contribute) and [getting support](http://www.aspose.com/docs/display/cellsjava/1.1.4+Support).
+For more information, checkout our documenation for [contributors](http://www.aspose.com/docs/display/cellsjava/1.1.5+Contribute) and [getting support](http://www.aspose.com/docs/display/cellsjava/1.1.4+Support).